There are a lot of houseplants out there that are cherished for their foliage, but orchids aren’t among them.

 The nice part about these humidifiers is that they often now include digital controls that can monitor the humidity and run as needed, making them far more energy efficient.

-Sudden temperature changes, as well as extreme temperature, can cause your orchid to drop buds or flowers and may also lead to bud blast,
+Sudden temperature changes, as well as temperature fluctuations, can cause your orchid to drop buds or flowers and may also lead to bud blast,

 Ideally, it would help if you were keeping your orchid in a temperature range of 65° to 75° degrees Fahrenheit.

-Anything over 85° degrees Fahrenheit will cause the plant to wilt and can kill the flowers.
+Anything over 85° degrees Fahrenheit will cause the plant to wilt, as too much light can burn the flowers and can kill them.
+Some varieties, such as Vandas, grow and flower in direct sunlight.

 Temperatures below 55° degrees Fahrenheit will likewise damage the plant and force it to go dormant, resulting in a loss of any flowers or buds currently growing on the plant.